The Equation of Motion for Taut-Line Buzzers: Experimental Tests

 \subsection{Source of damping}

 To begin we first measure damped oscillations for four different taut-line buzzers made with an Aluminum disk of radius $R=2.54$~cm and height $H=1.27$~cm (Fig.~\ref{fig_DampedBuzzers}b inset), and a hanging mass $M=2175$~g fashioned from a 2~liter plastic bottle partially filled with steel bearing balls.
 The untwisted string lengths are all $L_o=40$~cm.
 The string materials are Kevlar (polyparaphenylene terephthalamide; Emma Kites) and Nylon rattail (polyamide; Konmay) with respective manufacturer-quoted diameters of $r=2.1$~mm and 2.0~mm.
 Both are composed of braided fibers of a liquid-crystal polymer.
 To initiate damped oscillations, the disk is twisted by hand until the strings are about to supercoil.
 This maximum allowed twist angle is roughly $\theta_{s} \approx(0.8-0.9)L_o/r$~\cite{Hanlan2023}.
 Then the disk is released and allowed to freely gain angular speed as the string untwists and the hanging mass falls.
-This also induces some unwanted rotational motion of the hanging mass, which is minimized by attaching three slightly-slack 1~m strings to the bottom of the hanging mass and anchoring them to the surroundings.
+The moment of inertia of the hanging mass is much greater than that of the disk, but it is not infinite.
+Therefore, some small nwanted rotational motion of the hanging mass is induced; see Eqs.~(\ref{EOM1},\ref{EOM2}).
+Such motion is minimized by attaching three slightly-slack 1~m strings to the bottom of the hanging mass and anchoring them to the surroundings.
 Indistinguishable results are obtained with two 10~cm anchor lines held by hand and moved up and down in parallel with the mass.
 A range finder (Vernier, Motion Detector 2 and Logger Pro) is placed on the floor under the hanging mass in order to measure its time-dependent height, $y(t)$.
 Recall that this relates to gravitational potential energy via $U=(M+m/2)gy$.

 Results for $y(t)$ versus $t$ are plotted in Fig.~\ref{fig_DampedBuzzers} for single- and double strands of both string materials.
 For each there are several oscillations that decay with an exponential envelope as $y(t) = y_o \cos^2(\Omega t)\exp(-\Omega_o t/Q)$.
 Note that the period $\tau=2\pi/\Omega$ is the time between every other peak in $y(t)$, because the strings are fully twisted in opposite directions at adjacent peaks.
 Such oscillatory behavior is consistent with lightly-damped simple harmonic motion of $\theta(t)$ according to the equation of rotational motion (\ref{eqnofmotion}) without the $\beta_2$ inertial drag term.
 Since several oscillation cycles are apparent before motion ceases, the $Q$ values are of order 10.
 We conclude that string viscosity must be the dominant source of damping.
 This is strongly supported by the observation that $Q$ varies with string material when all else is held fixed.
 Based on the number of oscillation periods in the decays seen in Fig.~\ref{fig_DampedBuzzers}, string viscosity is noticeably larger for Kevlar than for Nylon rattail.
 Indeed, the Nylon rattail feels more slippery while Kevlar is known to be self-abrading under dynamic loading.
 Furthermore, we find it considerably easier to drive steady oscillation of both hand-pulled and taut-line buzzers made with Nylon rattail than with Kevlar.